backstage/backstage/docs/permission/concepts.md

 ### Permission

 Any action that a user performs within Backstage may be represented as a permission.
 More complex actions, like executing a software template, may require authorization for multiple permissions throughout the flow.
-Permissions are identified by a unique name and optionally include a set of attributes that describe the correponding action.
+Permissions are identified by a unique name and optionally include a set of attributes that describe the corresponding action.
 Plugins are responsible for defining and exposing the permissions they enforce.

 ### Policy